A Powerful Bootstrap Test of Independence in High Dimensions: Empirical Application

 The goal is to test whether gene transcriptions $Y_j$ are independent of the time of measurement $X$ and, in particular, to identify genes that violate independence.

-We apply our proposed bootstrap test based on the studentized test statistic BMB1 described in Remark~\ref{rem: studentization}, combined with the stepwise procedure developed in Section~\ref{sec: stepwise procedure}.
+We apply our proposed bootstrap test based on the studentised test statistic BMB1 described in Remark~\ref{rem: studentization}, combined with the stepwise procedure developed in Section~\ref{sec:stepwise procedure}, both implemented via the R package \href{https://github.com/mauolivares/hdIndep}{\texttt{hdIndep}}.
 We set $\alpha=0.05$, the nominal level at which the family-wise error rate is to be controlled, and the number of bootstrap samples to $B=1,000$.
-We choose the optimal block size developed in Section~\ref{sec: choice of q}, which in this application is $q^*(n)=1$.
+We choose the optimal block size developed in Section~\ref{sec:choice of q}, which in this application is $q^*(n)=1$.

 The stepdown procedure identifies $4,554$ genes that violate the independence hypothesis.
 These correspond to approximately $10.1\%$ of all gene transcripts.
 The stepdown procedure rejects $4,052$ hypotheses in the first and $502$ in the second step, demonstrating the power gains from employing multiple steps.